 maintain the transparency and comparability of its existing

-by different product types is given below.
+types in second-quarter 2014 is given below.

 Plum Creek Timber Co.
 Inc. (PCL): Read the Full